 Why is Shiva the destroyer?

-In Hindu trinity, as Brahma is referred to as a creator, Vishnu as a preserver and Shiva as the Destroyer.
+In the Hindu trinity, Brahma is referred to as a creator, Vishnu as a preserver, and Shiva as the Destroyer.
 The work of Brahma involved creating new worlds and bringing life to them, that of Vishnu involved managing and sustaining the world with his energies, and that of Shiva involved destroying and withdrawing the manifestations.

-Whenever Shiva is referred to as the Destroyer, it means that He destroys the bad and paves to a new beginning.
-Shiva performs the dissolution task of dissolving everything into him.
+Whenever Shiva is referred to as the Destroyer, it means that He destroys the bad and paves a new beginning.
+Shiva performs the dissolution task of dissolving everything into himself.

 He destroys your gross form – the identification you have about yourself so that you return back to where you actually came from, you merge back into the absolute Bliss called Shiva himself.

 In short, Shiva shuts your mind off and takes you away from the unreal or Maya so that you can realize the Self or God.

 As Shiva is Brahman, the absolute reality, all is Shiva.
 There are innumerable incarnations or avatars of Shiva.
 However, recorded in Puranas, there are 19 avatars of Shiva recognized by great rishis.